 Enrollments/Changes - Effective Dates

-Enrollments or changes are effective the first day of the pay period after enrollment/change forms are received in the SAO Benefits Office, except as noted below:
+Enrollments or changes are effective the first day of the pay period after initiating the enrollment/change at the Secova website, except as noted below:

 - Open enrollment changes are effective on January 1st of the new year.

 - A QLE change made in conjunction with the birth of a child, or addition of a child as a new family member, is effective the day on which the child is born or becomes a family member.

 - Harvard Pilgrim Health Care changes made in conjunction with a marriage are effective on the date of marriage.